 - Independent selection by every node of the chain with the most cumulative computational effort demonstrated through a proof of work.

 Since the Bitcoin network is decentralized, two nodes may announce a valid block simultaneously, meaning two blockchains encompass different transactions.
-The situation is dependent on the block creation time relative to the block propagation time.
+The situation depends on the block creation time relative to the block propagation time.

-For a transaction to be validated on the network, full Bitcoin nodes (miners) will select transactions from the memory-pool, hashing pairs of transaction values until only one hash remains anchoring the transaction tree into the block header.
-In essence, Bitcoin employs a unique and extraordinary architecture where transactions are private or anonymous.
+For a transaction to be validated on the network, full Bitcoin nodes (miners) will select transactions from the memory pool, hashing pairs of transaction values until only one hash remains, anchoring the transaction tree into the block header.
+In addition, Bitcoin employs a unique and extraordinary architecture where transactions are private or anonymous.